bekk/bekk-christmas/post/javascript/sprinkle-sprinkle-little-card.md

 There you go!
 Awesome confetti with a few lines of code and no sweat.
 How about playing around with some confetti this holiday?
 Feel free to use it in your own project, and play with the different variables to customise it.

-And remember: _With great confetti comes great joy!_ 🎉🤩
+And remember: _With great confetti comes great joy!_ :tada: :star_struck: